attadanta/rdf-mapper/README.md

 with the value.
 Object properties on the other hand _should_ give the object's URL pattern in an `object` element.

+### Taxonomy Map

+The taxonomy map can be used to construct a type hierarchy separately from entities' `type` assignments.
+Each subtype relation is represented by a `subClassRelation` element.
+It has two children:

+ * `superClass`: the _name_ of the abstract entity.
+ * `subClass`: the _name_ of the specialization.

+The two name references _should_ be defined in type entities of the spec in order to resolve entity names.

+This feature feature is obviously incompatible with entity maps that use URL patterns.
+It is only used for deriving an ontology within the DAREED project (see below).

 ### Full Example

 A full example demonstrating the usage of the concepts explained above